Mec4nico/Radio_IC-980Pro/README.md

 2. Document the hardware and its operation.
 3. Explore possible improvements in the radio's configuration and operation.

+## Images
+Opened Radio from top
 ![](images/Foto-radio-inside.jpg)
+SPI FLASH
 ![400](images/photo_2025-01-08_11-24-25.jpg)

+How has to be connected the SWD port
 ![400](images/prog_debug_ic980pro.jpg)

+Debugg Interface after conect SWD port.
 ![500](images/Captura%20stm32f1xx.jpg)